drbyte/User_Tracking/User-Tracking/Readme/New_Install_Readme.txt

 7- troubleshooting:
 7-1- first check again if all files are correctly located in the zen directories.
+7-2- Check for myDebugxxxx logs as described at: https://zen-cart.com/content.php?124-blank-page.
+While the issue may not be a blank page
+     the information gathered will help all the same.
-7-2- go to phpmyadmin, in table, configuration, delete all values related to user tracker, in table configuration-group, delete the table user tracking
+7-3- go to phpmyadmin, in table, configuration, delete all values related to user tracker, in table configuration-group, delete the table user tracking
-7-3- try install sql package with alternative method (if the first time was phpmyadmin, so this time do with zen admin add sql patch tools)
+7-4- try install sql package with alternative method (if the first time was phpmyadmin, so this time do with zen admin add sql patch tools)
-7-4- check again if you have added one modification to both files, tpl.footer.php and footer.php 7-5- still problem, take a look at forum (forum address at the top of this readme) and submit your question.
+7-5- check again if you have added one modification to both files, tpl.footer.php and footer.php 7-6- still problem, take a look at forum (forum address at the top of this readme) and submit your question.

+Updated 07/02/2017 Version 1.5.5 mc12345678:
+1. Removed HTML that was in the middle of PHP code.
+2. Moved Admin menu option "name" to the languages folder to support multiple languages.
+3. Improved sanitization for catalog and store side data capture.
+4. Made radio labels clickable to support radio button activation.
+5. Added feature to filter URL information that was captured when the site was visited.
+6. Added default settings to the top of the admin/user_tracking.php file.
+7. Removed unused code/variables in the two detection files.
+8. Updated version compare software to latest available in the ZC 1.5.5 series (not identified yet to a specific version)

 Updated 06/10/2017 Version 1.5.4 mc12345678:
 1. Revised the installer to restore the expected operation.
 Bug had been introduced that prevented recognition of full installation.